YzwIsALaity/yonwang/_pages/about.md

   - /about.html
 ---

-I am Yongzhe Wang (永哲), a biostatistician at [City of Hope Comprehensive Cancer Center](https://www.cityofhope.org/) working at the intersection of clinical research, cancer epidemiology, and statistical methodology.
+I am Yongzhe (永哲), a biostatistician at [City of Hope Comprehensive Cancer Center](https://www.cityofhope.org/) working at the intersection of clinical research, cancer epidemiology, and statistical methodology.
 My work focuses on developing and applying rigorous statistical approaches to real-world biomedical data, with particular interests in survival analysis, high-dimensional modeling, and causal inference in observational settings.
 I am especially motivated by problems where statistical methods must align closely with clinical decision-making rather than operate as purely technical tools.

 What I am doing now...
 ======